Solving our Healthcare Needs: Role of Biomedical Engineering

 Biomedical Engineering is a confluence of engineering, computer science, and life science, and aims to solve health problems and thereby improve the quality of life.
 Being such a broad field, the typical college freshman can be overwhelmed with understanding what biomedical engineering is specifically about, finding out which of the sub-disciplines aligns with their interests, and most importantly determining whether the field is one that they would want to pursue a career in.
-This course thus offers students an introductory exploration of biomedical engineering and its sub-disciplines; it also elucidates some of the tools employed in designing and optimizing biomedical systems, such as computer aided designing, simulation, and microcontroller programming.
-Students will have the opportunity to work on team-based and individual assignments that emphasize critical thinking, scientific problem analyses, and communication-skills essential for a successful biomedical engineering career.
+This is an introductory, hands-on course that offers students the opportunity to acquaint themselves with biomedical engineering principles and their applications in the design of medical devices.
+Such devices form the backbone of medical procedures such as imaging, disease diagnosis and treatment, as well as the restoration of the functions of injured organs and body parts.
+Some of the topics to be explored are electro-physiological measurement devices, 3D designing and printing, and computer software for biological data analysis.

-After completion of the course, students will demonstrate an understanding of the role of biomedical engineering in medical innovation and technology.
-Students will be able to describe the sub-disciplines of biomedical engineering and background required to be proficient in each area.
-Students will also develop problem analyses, critical thinking, and communication skills.
+After completion of the course, students will demonstrate an understanding of the role of biomedical engineering in medical device innovation and technology, and describe the sub-disciplines of biomedical engineering and background required to be proficient in each area.
+Through hands-on design and prototyping of basic biomedical devices, students will develop problem analysis and solving, critical thinking, team work, and engineering skills.

 This class is meant to be immersive and students will experience: